 Experiential learning provides immersive experiences that develop students' professional skills and networks to serve as a bridge to their careers.
-Pacific sport management students gain experiential learning through required internships, immersive class assignments with sport organizations and a sport-specific study abroad program.
-Students also have the opportunity to volunteer for events, visit stadiums and network with alumni throughout their time in the sport management major.
+Pacific sport management and analytics students gain experiential learning through required internships, immersive class assignments with sports organizations, and a sport-specific study abroad program.
+Students also have the opportunity to volunteer for events, visit stadiums, and network with alumni throughout their time in the sport management major.

-As the only AACSB-accredited Business School at an NCAA Division I in California with a Sport Management Major, Pacific provides a contemporary curriculum and multiple experiential learning opportunities.
+As the only AACSB-accredited Business School at an NCAA Division I in California with a Sport Management & Analytics Major, Pacific provides a contemporary curriculum and multiple experiential learning opportunities.

 The Eberhardt School of Business offers intellectually challenging coursework that emphasizes the skills employers value most, such as teamwork, communication skills, problem-solving, and ethics.
 The sport management program goes beyond this curriculum to apply these business principles to the unique demands of the sport industry.